What’s the cost?

 We recommend you do not exceed your body weight in cargo or ride with over 150kg total.
 Cargo should be evenly distributed between front and rear.
 To make things easier we have released a line of custom UBCO accessories to help you load up your gear!

 Is the 2×2 road legal?

-In Australia the dual-use 2018 2×2 is classed as a motor vehicle and can be registered and legally ridden on the public roads, however it is a dual use vehicle and can continue to be used off road without being registered.
-The 2018 2×2 is also compliant with the Australian Design Rules and will be fitted with a vehicle compliance plate.
-The off-road only 2018 2×2 and 2017 editions are for your off-road adventures only.
+In Australia the dual-use 2×2 is classed as a motor vehicle and can be registered and legally ridden on the public roads, however, it is a dual-use vehicle and can continue to be used off-road without being registered.
+The dual-use 2×2 is also compliant with the Australian Design Rules and will be fitted with a vehicle compliance plate.
+The off-road only 2×2 editions are for your off-road adventures only.

 Do I need a driver’s licence to ride the 2×2?

-If you are riding the 2018 2×2 on-road you will indeed need a driver’s licence, different states have different rules:
+If you are riding the dual-use 2×2 on-road you will indeed need a driver’s licence, different states have different rules: